top of page

 In the end, RUBS can cause a lot of frustration.
 Tenants feel like they’re paying for someone else’s usage, which can lead to dissatisfaction.

-Some cities have recognized the problems with RUBS and decided to ban it.
+Some cities have recognized the problems with RUBS and decided to ban them.
 For instance, Santa Monica, CA, no longer allows RUBS as a billing method.

 Why Is Fair Billing Important?